 The WCPP designated Priority Conservation Areas (PCA), Priority Development Areas (PDA), and Priority Agricultural Areas (PAA) across the watershed.
-Early on in the planning process, the partnership drafted the following Priority Area definitions for the Whetstone Creek Watershed Balanced Growth Plan:
+Early on in the planning process, the partnership drafted the following Priority Area definitions for the Walnut Creek Watershed Balanced Growth Plan:

-Priority Conservation Area: An area designated by local community groups for its ecological, cultural, recreational, or historical value and for its importance in achieving socioeconomic development and maintenance of environmental quality.
+Priority Conservation Area: An area designated by local communities for its ecological, cultural, recreational, or historical value and for the significant role these areas play in maintaining the integrity of the watershed.
 These areas are the focus of partnership efforts to protect, conserve, or restore because of the potential for negative impacts to the watershed due to land use change.